-An escalation clock monitors various Service Manager events.
-If an event does not occur in a prescribed period, Service Manager executes an escalation action.
+An escalation clock monitors various Neurons for ITSM events.
+If an event does not occur in a prescribed period, Neurons for ITSM executes an escalation action.
 The exact timing and actions of an escalation depend on how you configure the escalation.
 By default, escalations are defined for incidents, service requests, and tasks, and automatically run unless you are using the Service Level Management module.

 Escalations typically provide notification in a dashboard or in a business object form (such as an Incident Details form).
 It is up to the Service Desk Analyst or Service Desk Manager to take appropriate action based on such notifications.

 You can define and manage escalations through service level packages and service level agreements.
 An escalation is executed by the escalation engine when a triggering event occurs or condition exists, and can be affected by hours of operation and service level agreements.
 See Creating an Escalation.

 Service level agreements associated with a service override any application escalations when service level agreements are associated with a request item.
 In the absence of service level agreements, default escalations are run.
 See Creating an Escalation.